How Covid could affect the Six Nations championship

 Scotland

-The Calcutta Cup match is always a key date in the Six Nations fixtures list and this year takes place on the opening weekend – but will there be a capacity crowd at BT Murrayfield?
+The Calcutta Cup match is always a key date in the Six Nations fixtures list and this year takes place on the opening weekend – and it now looks like there will be a capacity crowd at BT Murrayfield.

-Matches in Scotland have effectively been played behind closed doors since mid-December, with a limit of 500 fans in place until at least 17 January.
+Matches in Scotland have effectively been played behind closed doors since mid-December, with a limit of 500 fans in place, but that restriction will be lifted on Monday, 17 January, allowing Scotland’s Six Nations matches against England and France to be played in front of big crowds.

-First Minister Nicola Sturgeon is hoping the restrictions will be lifted in time for big crowds to attend Scotland’s matches against England and France.

-“All of us, including myself, want to be able to cheer Scotland on at Murrayfield in the Six Nations,” she said last week.
-“But I don’t do anybody any good if I try to give certainty ahead of our ability to do that.
-We will continue to use the data and the evidence and reach the judgments to get that clarity as soon as possible.

 Wales